johnlbellamy/AZRetailDWH/README.md

 # AZRetailDWH
-An OLTP to OLAP warehouse implementation in SQL Server and SSAS
+An OLTP to OLAP warehouse implementation in SQL Server and SSAS.
+For a complete description, see my site: http://www.jlbdatasci.com/jobs/lbdwi/

-# Note:
-This is still a work in progress.
-More updates, a Mapping document, diagrams, and usage pdf coming soon.

 # Requirements:
 1) Visual Studio 2017 with SSDT installed on server.